cocomarine/cfg-python/Project1/README.md

 ### Project Brief: Top Trumps
+This was the final group project we chose, but I ended up doing it as a solo project as the other members weren't able to join.
+I worked on the required tasks first and then modified it to incorporate extensions and variations.

+### Instruction
 In this project you'll create a small game where players compare stats, similar to the Top Trumps card game.
 The basic flow of the games is:
 1. You are given a random card with different stats